 The experiment was conducted in farmers feld in Chadayamangalam Block of Kollam District, Kerala, India.

-Power paddy weeder is a manually operated implement powered by 1.75 Hp petrol engine and designed to work in two rows of 20 to 30 cm spacing in wet lands.
-It works by the rotary motion of blades and the weeds were uprooted and buried in the field itself.
+Cono weeder is a manually operated implement and designed to work in between the rows of 20 cm spacing in wet lands.
+It works by the push pull action and the weeds were uprooted and buried in the field itself.
 A float provided in the front portion prevents the unit from sinking into the puddled soil.
 It disturbs the topsoil and increases the aeration also.
-The specification of the equipment is shown in Table 2.
+Cono weeder is having two truncated rollers one behind other fitted at the bottom of a long handle.
+The conical rollers have serrated blades on the periphery.
+The weight of equipment was about 9 kg.
+A float provided in front portion prevents the unit from sinking into the soil.